TumCucTom/CRGS-CSS-person-detection/README.md

 img_str = base64.b64encode(buffer)
 ```

-These are all pretty standard operations, but if you wanted to ask about anything Oscar and I are there in person for a reason!
+These are all pretty standard operations, but if you wanted to ask about anything: Oscar and I are there in person for a reason!
+If you really hate talking to people, you could always consult [a trusted friend](https://www.chatgpt.com)...

 ## 1.5 Using our model
 Now our image is ready to be sent off and processed by the model.
 How are we going to do this?
 [Roboflow](https://roboflow.com/) is great for computer vision projects and it provides a great suite to train a network.
 Given that training a network takes hours, even if we exclude the time to find, augment, preprocess a dataset, tune hyper parameters etc, I've got a pretrained model for you to use.
 [For now!](#your-own-model)